 [24 CFR 5.403] To be eligible for assistance, an applicant must qualify as a family.
-Family as defined by HUD includes, but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, a single person, who may be an elderly person, disabled person, near-elderly person, or any other single person; or a group of persons residing together.
-Such groups include, but are not limited to a family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family), an elderly family, a near-elderly family, a disabled family, a displaced family, or the remaining member of a tenant family.
+Family as defined by HUD includes, but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, a single person, who may be an elderly person, disabled person, near-elderly person, or any other single person and also includes a single person who: Is an otherwise eligible youth who has attained at least 18 years of age and not more than 24 years of age; Has left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act (42 U.S.C.
+675(5)(H)); and Is homeless or is at risk of becoming homeless at age 16 or older; or a group of persons residing together.
+Such groups include, but are not limited to a family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family), an elderly family, a near-elderly family. a disabled family, a displaced family, or the remaining member of a tenant family.
 CDC has the discretion to determine if any other group of persons qualifies as a family.